makinacorpus/DbToolsBundle/docs/content/anonymization/essentials.md

 ## Example

-The best way to understand how it works is to see a simple example: let's take an entity `User`.
+The best way to understand how it works is to see a simple example: let's take an entity `Customer`.

 This entity has several fields we want to anonymize, and others that we don't: